 POSC 110 Introduction to American Politics (Gen. Ed.
-Goal 10)
+Domain III-B)

 An introduction to American governmental institutions and the political process.
 Among the topics included are the political culture and socialization, political participation, the media, social movements and minority politics, and interest groups and political parties.
 This course fulfills the requirement to study the United States and Massachusetts constitutions.

 POSC 120 Introduction to World Politics (Gen. Ed.
 Domain III-C) An introduction to the theory and substance of world politics.
 Concentration on the rise and nature of the modern state system, study of the roles played by international law, diplomacy, and international organizations, and an analysis of the impact on the international system of the transition from a Euro-centered system to a more truly global one.

 POSC 206 Constitutional Law: Powers of the Government (Gen. Ed.
 Domain III-A)